lazerfocused/rain-sdk-android/docs/TURNKEY_SUPPORT.md

 ## Adding the dependency

-The Turnkey artifacts ship transitively with `rain-sdk` via `api(...)`, so consumers don't need to add them explicitly.
+The Turnkey artifacts ship transitively with `rain-core` via `api(...)`, so consumers don't need to add them explicitly.
 Internally Rain pulls in:

 ```
 com.turnkey:sdk-kotlin:2.0.0